-Short answer - No, it's not illegal.
-But hold on, there's more to the story!
+No, it’s not illegal.
+But hold on, there’s more to the story!

 In this article, we’ll dive into the subject of getting a divorce for financial reasons.
 We’ll unravel the truth behind the legality of such a decision, and explore the hidden depths of tax implications, alimony considerations, and even the impact on your beloved tax deductions.
 So, why keep reading?
 Well, not only will you discover that getting a divorce for financial reasons is perfectly legal, but you’ll also gain valuable insights into the intricacies of tax planning, property division, child-related tax benefits, and the fascinating interplay between state and federal tax laws.